Tadpole Lane and district County Council Charity Band

 Graham Fisher: Percussion

-John Herrod, Wayne Evans, Pete Wagstaff, Rich Ronson, Paul (Beano) Summers, Graham Fisher
+L-R: John Herrod, Wayne Evans, Pete Wagstaff, Rich Ronson.
+Front: Paul (Beano) Summers, Graham Fisher

-Wayne Evans played Ukulele, guitar, euphonium and five-string banjo in this 6 piece band.
+Formed as a school band, Wayne Evans played Ukulele, guitar, euphonium and five-string banjo in this 6 piece band.
 They played original music as well as folk and pop hits in a jug band style.
-Wayne knew Beano since he was 11.
+Wayne knew Paul “Beano” Summers since he was 11.
 “Beano was a good player from an early age.
-Beano tapped him on the shoulder and said can you play an instrument.
-I said no“.
-However, Wayne practiced with some instruments and the group took shape.
+Beano tapped me on the shoulder and said can you play an instrument.
+I said no. He said well you look like you should”.
+Inspired by Beano’s remarks Wayne practiced with some instruments and the group took shape.

 In 1968 they appeared twice on national TV on “Come here often?” which was the fore-runner of “Magpie” on the ITV.
 They were having a battle of the bands type competition with a couple on a week and “The Tadpoles” followed up the competition advertised on TV and went to Birmingham for auditions which they passed.
 Paul Summers older brother hired a minibus and they travelled to London to take part in the finals.
 This was an adventure for the boys who were still only 14.
 Wayne smoked his first joint.
 The comperes for the programme were Sarah Ward and rugby player, commentator and “This Week” producer Cliff Morgan.
 Mick Robertson would replace Morgan towards the end of the show’s run, and would re-appear in the seventies in ITV’s “Magpie”.